 d) Longlisted and shortlisted authors should be prepared to undertake media interviews and contribute to the Desmond Elliott Prize website as required and, wherever possible, make reference to the Prize on their own websites/blogs; in media interviews and publicity tours.

-g) The winner will be announced in June 2017.
-At this stage, the publisher of the winning title must supply and additional an additional five copies of the book to Riot Communications.
+g) The winner will be announced in June 2019.
+At this stage, the publisher of the winning title must supply an additional five copies of the book to Riot Communications.